elonen/clapshot/doc/connection-troubleshooting.md

 #### B. Login succeeds but bounces back (cookie scheme mismatch)

-htwicket issues a `Secure` session cookie over HTTPS and a non-secure one over plain HTTP.
+HTWicket issues a `Secure` session cookie over HTTPS and a non-secure one over plain HTTP.
 If this doesn't match your public URL scheme, the browser silently drops the cookie and you can never stay logged in.
 The demo derives this automatically from `CLAPSHOT_SERVER__URL_BASE`; if you front it with your own proxy, make sure the scheme